-Application : Applied Explanation : on application of the practice The Group's governance structure accords a dynamic balance of Board and Management, working within a corporate ecosystem of risk management and internal controls.
-This is to effectively steer the Group in meeting its long term objectives and deliver value to the Group's stakeholders within the realm of accountability, transparency, integrity and ethics.
-The Group's governance structure is appended below: Board of Directors Governance & Risk Audit Committee Committee Director Group Integrity, Governance & Assurance Group Corporate Assurance Group Compliance Group Fraud & Corruption Risk Management Board of Directors The Board recognises that business decisions involve taking appropriate risks and the Board's understanding of risks and how risks are addressed have been fundamental in achieving the right balance of risks and controls in the Group.
-Delegation of these responsibilities to the Governance & Audit Committee (GAC) and the Risk Management Committee (RMC), ensures independent oversight over risk and internal control matters in the Group.
+Governance & Audit Committee (GAC)

-Governance & The GAC supports the Board in fulfilling its statutory and Audit Committee fiduciary responsibilities by overseeing the Group's internal control framework in ensuring operational effectiveness and adequate protection of the Group's assets from misappropriation.
+The GAC supports the Board in fulfilling its statutory and fiduciary responsibilities by overseeing the Group's internal control framework in ensuring operational effectiveness and adequate protection of the Group's assets from misappropriation.
 The GAC covers a broad scope of duties that include oversight over financial reporting, governance and controls.
 The GAC is assisted by Group Integrity, Governance & Assurance (GIGA), which comprises three distinct functions of Group Corporate Assurance (GCA), Group Compliance (GCO) and Group Fraud & Corruption Risk Management (GFCRM).

+Risk Management Committee (RMC)

-Risk Management The RMC assists the Board in providing the framework Committee and guidance in which the business units can operate, identify, and report on Group-wide risks.
-The RMC has a broad mandate to ensure effective implementation of the objectives outlined in the Group Risk Management Framework and compliance with them throughout the Group.
-The RMC is also responsible for periodically reporting higher risk exposures and on the progress and assessment of risk management in the Group to the Board.
-Where appropriate, the RMC also leveraged on the work of other Board Committees such as the GAC, Sustainability Committee and Nomination & Remuneration Committee to assist with ensuring robust oversight of these particular risk exposures.
-The RMC is assisted by the Group Risk Management (GRM) function.
-Group Managing The Board delegates to the GMD the responsibility for Director (GMD) ensuring effective implementation and maintenance of the Group Risk Management Framework and that all personnel adhere to its mandates.
-The Plantation Leadership Committee (PLC) supports the GMD in ensuring that appropriate controls are in place and working effectively in managing risks and governance within the Board mandated risk appetite, as part of their responsibility in evaluating and making key strategic and operational decisions in the pursuit of the Group's objectives.
-GRM have an established working relationships to minimise overla - or duplication of functions and responsibilities, as there are apparent areas of commonality у.
-Further details of the e Group's risk management and internal control framework, th ne adequacy as well as the effectiveness of the framework are disclosed in the Statement o วท Risk Management and Internal Control featured in the Annual Report 2020 and available of วท - nvestor Relations section at https://www.simedarbyplantation.com . activities of the GAC and RMC are also provided in their respectiv reports in the Annual - ······································ · ·
+Assists the Board in providing the framework and guidance to business units to operate, identify, and report on Group-wide risks.
+The RMC has a broad mandate to ensure the effective implementation of the objectives and compliance in accordance with GRMF across the Group.
+The RMC is also responsible for periodically reporting material risk exposures and on the progress and assessment of risk management activities to the Board.

+Group Managing Director (GMD) and Plantation Leadership Committee (PLC)

+The Board delegates to the GMD the responsibility for ensuring effective implementation and maintenance of the Group Risk Management Framework and that all personnel adhere to its mandates.
+The PLC supports the GMD in ensuring that appropriate controls are in place and working effectively in managing risks and governance within the Board mandated risk appetite as entrusted by the Board, as part of their responsibility in evaluating and making key strategic and operational decisions in the pursuit of the Group's strategies.

+GCA, GCO, GFCRM and GRM have an established working relationship to minimise overlaps or duplication of functions and responsibilities, as there are apparent areas of commonality.

+Further details of the Group's risk management and internal control framework, the adequacy as well as the effectiveness of the framework are disclosed in the Statement on Risk Management and Internal Control featured in the Annual Report 2021 and available on SDP's website under Annual Reports and Presentations section at www.simedarbyplantation.com.
+A summary of the key activities of the GAC and RMC are also provided in their respective reports in the Annual Report 2021.

 Explanation

 for

 departure

-nies are required to complete the columns below.
-Non-large companies are encouraged to columns below.
+Large companie s are required to complete the columns below.
+Non-large companies are encouraged to

+complete the col umns below.

 Measure :

 Timeframe :